tomogwen/LitGPT/README.md

 ## Goal

-A non-exhaustive list of skills I'd like to learn or practice with this repo are listed below.
+A non-exhaustive list of skills I'd like to learn or practice with this repo are below.

-Machine Learning Engineering:
+Machine learning engineering:
 - [ ] Dealing with hyperparams nicely
     - Config files + CLI
     - Use an args objects or pass around many hparams?